 Students in Groups Y and S should expect to spend at least two hours per week preparing homework.
 Students in Groups L, I and A should expect to spend three to ten hours per week.
 Please visit individual group pages for descriptions of what to expect.

 Doing homework helps students to become better problem-solvers.
 Besides, the problems we assign are fun and our students enjoy coming up with solutions.

 Which books do you recommend for exam preparation and independent study?

-For Group Y, we recommend Prealgebra by Richard Rusczyk, David Patrick, and Ravi Boppana, published by Art of Problem Solving.
+For Group Y, we recommend the Beast Academy book series, as well as Prealgebra by Richard Rusczyk, David Patrick, and Ravi Boppana, both published by Art of Problem Solving.

 For Group S, we recommend The Art of Problem Solving, Vol.1: The Basics by Sandor Lehoczky and Richard Rusczyk, published by Art of Problem Solving.

-For Group I, we recommend The Art of Problem Solving, Vol.2: The Basics by Sandor Lehoczky and Richard Rusczyk, published by Art of Problem Solving.
+For Groups L and I, we recommend The Art of Problem Solving, Vol.2: The Basics by Sandor Lehoczky and Richard Rusczyk, published by Art of Problem Solving.